HMS Prince of Wales (53): Action with Bismarck

 Prince of Wales fired unopposed until she began a port turn at 05:57, when Prinz Eugen took her under fire.
 After Hood exploded at 06:01, the Germans opened intense and accurate fire on Prince of Wales, with 15-inch, 8-inch and 5.9-inch guns.
-A heavy hit was sustained below the waterline as Prince of Wales manoeuvred through the wreckage of Hood.
+A heavy hit was sustained below the waterline as Prince of Wales manoeuvred past the wreckage of Hood.
 At 06:02, a 15-inch shell struck the starboard side of the compass platform and killed the majority of the personnel there.
 The navigating officer was wounded, but Captain Leach was unhurt.
 Casualties were caused by the fragments from the shell's ballistic cap and the material it dislodged in its diagonal path through the compass platform.
 A 15-inch diving shell penetrated the ship's side below the armour belt amidships, failed to explode and came to rest in the wing compartments on the starboard side of the after boiler rooms.
 The shell was discovered and defused when the ship was docked at Rosyth.

 At 06:05 Captain Leach decided to disengage and laid down a heavy smokescreen to cover Prince of Wales's escape.
 Leach then radioed Norfolk that Hood had been sunk and went to join Suffolk 15 to 17 mi astern of Bismarck.
 The British ships continued to chase Bismarck until 18:16 when Suffolk sighted the German battleship at 22000 yd.
 Prince of Wales then opened fire on Bismarck at an extreme range of 30300 yd.
 All 12 salvos missed.
 At 01:00 on 25 May Prince of Wales again regained contact and opened fire at a radar range of 20000 yd, after observers believed that she had scored a hit on Bismarck, Prince of Wales's "A" turret temporarily jammed, leaving her with only six operational guns.
-After losing Bismarck owing to poor visibility, and after searching for 12 hours, Prince of Wales headed for Iceland.
+After losing sight of Bismarck owing to poor visibility, and after searching for 12 hours, Prince of Wales headed for Iceland.
 Thirteen of her crew had been killed, and nine wounded.